 01/ First Abu Dhabi Bank (FAB)

-One of the biggest banks in UAE, formed from the merger of First Gulf Bank and the National Bank of Abu Dhabi.
-First Abu Dhabi Bank offers a wide range of retail and corporate banking solutions, including wealth management and investment banking services.
+The biggest bank in the UAE, First Abu Dhabi Bank (FAB) formed from the merger of First Gulf Bank and the National Bank of Abu Dhabi.
+FAB offers a wide range of retail and corporate banking solutions, including wealth management and investment banking services.

 02/ Emirates NBD

-Launched in 2007 after the merger between National Bank of Dubai (NBD) and Emirates Bank International, Emirates NBD is one of the most prominent banks in the UAE.
-It is known for its extensive digital banking services and a strong presence in retail banking services, corporate banking, and private banking services.
+Emirates NBD, launched in 2007 after the merger between the National Bank of Dubai (NBD) and Emirates Bank International.
+Emirates NBD is one of the most prominent banks in the UAE.
+It is known for its large digital banking services and a strong presence in retail banking, corporate banking, and private banking.

 03/ Dubai Islamic Bank (DIB)